All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can I use berberine as a cheaper alternative to GLP-1 medication?

-Berberine is not a substitute for GLP-1 drugs.
+Berberine isn't a substitute for GLP-1 drugs.
 While it has metabolic benefits, its effects on weight loss and blood sugar are far less significant than those of prescription GLP-1 agonists.
 Clinical trials show GLP-1 drugs producing 15 to 25 percent body weight loss, while berberine's weight loss effects are minimal.

 Does berberine interact differently with semaglutide vs. tirzepatide?